mauriciompf/Three-Projects-Using-Javascript/README.md

 Javascript learning from freeCodeCamp.org | Javascript Programming - Full Course (https://youtu.be/jS4aFq5-91M)

-In this course i hope learn the basic of javascript language by making 'real' examples.
+In this course, I intend to understand the fundamentals of the javascript language by creating interactive websites.